gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 Our main concern with Edgar today is the impossibility of reshaping it to address new needs:

-- we want to handle 4K, HDR assets.
-Edgar doesn't do that
+- It's 2021.
+People want 4K and HDR videos.
+Edgar doesn't handle them.
-- we want to configure and restrict content distribution on a per-territory basis, as we expand our operations worldwide.
+- We want to configure and restrict content distribution on a per-territory basis, as we expand our operations worldwide.
 Edgar doesn't do that, because Canal+ was mostly operating in France when it was introduced
-- we want a multilingual application to support our expansion to new countries
+- We want a multilingual application to support our expansion to new countries
-- we want to introduce new features, new distribution channels, new video transcoding workflows, quickly and without breaking what we already have
+- We want to introduce new features, new distribution channels, new video transcoding workflows, quickly and without breaking what we already have

-We can't do any of that because Edgar is a proprietary software, built on a proprietary framework, of which we have little knowledge.
-To add to our difficulty, Edgar is not only proprietary, it relies on a 15 year-old version of Java, which we can't bare to maintain any longer.

-Considered we can't maintain Edgar ourselves anymore, adding the new features we need  — such as 4K — would force us into another expensive contract with
-Edgar's third-party vendor, whereas leveraging our own software teams, and thus keep control of our vital internal tools, would be profitable in the long run.

-To build the software that will replace Edgar for the decade to come, we took a completely opposite approach:
+At best, adding these changes to Edgar would require another expensive contract with a third-party vendor.
+And that is if they're possible at all.
+Rather than throwing money to maintain a 15 year-old piece of software, we've decided implement ourselves our MAM for the decade to come.

 - We're building in-house to avoid locking ourselves in a 15-year contract with another vendor.
 We're going *inner source*, applying to our organization the best practices of open-source software development: public Git repositories, shared libraries, pull requests, open issue tracker, open Wiki.
-- Edgar is a monolith, but we are going micro-services.
+- We're breaking free from the monolith and going full micro-services.
 This approach lets us introduce new features as they are needed, and remove then when they are no longer needs (more on that on a moment)

 ## Replacing Edgar: the main challenges

-We know we want to shut down our legacy software eventually, but doing to requires time, effort, and a thoughtful approach.
+Replacing such critical software requires time, effort, and a thoughtful approach.
 Here are some of the things we need to consider:

 - 850K videos is a lot of data to transfer.
-Many of our data transfer procedures take hours to complete, and involve many different services.
-Such long-running procedures need to be resilient: should a dozen-hour-long process crash in the middle, it would be very wasteful to restart from the very beginning
+Many of our procedures take hours to complete, and involve many different services.
+Should a dozen-hour-long process crash in the middle, it would be very wasteful to restart from the very beginning
 - Long-running processes should behave correctly with limited resources and bottlenecks: for instance, it is much faster to store something to a relational database than to transcode a video file.
 We must regulate long-running processes so that the fastest steps are not giving the slowest steps more work than they can handle